plone/training/dexterity_3.rst

         </div>
     </div>

-Now add some css to make it look ok.
-Edit ``resources/ploneconf.css``
+Ther already is some css in ``browser/static/ploneconf.css`` to make it look ok.

 ..  code-block:: css